 The COVID-19 pandemic has adversely impacted global economic activity and contributed to significant volatility in financial markets.
-The COVID-19 pandemic and associated government actions intended to curb its spread are creating disruptions in, and adversely impacting, many industries and have negatively impacted, and could continue to negatively impact, the Company's business in a number of ways, including affecting its tenants' ability or willingness to pay rents and reducing demand for housing in the New York metropolitan area.
-The Tribeca House property has experienced declines in leased occupancy and residential rental rate as a result of the COVID-19 pandemic; several of our other properties experienced declines in leased occupancy as well.
-Certain of the Company's commercial tenants have requested and received partial rent deferrals during the pandemic (the total deferred amount at March 31, 2021, was \$0.9 million); such deferrals are recorded in line with the leasing standard under ASC 840.
-In some cases, the Company may restructure rent and other obligations under its leases with its tenants on terms that are less favorable to it than those currently in place.
+The COVID-19 pandemic and associated government actions intended to curb its spread created disruptions in, and adversely impacted, many industries and negatively impacted, and could continue to negatively impact, the Company's business in several ways, including affecting its tenants' ability or willingness to pay rents and reducing demand for housing in the New York metropolitan area.
+The Tribeca House property and several other properties experienced declines in leased occupancy and residential rental rate as a result of the COVID-19 pandemic.
+Certain of the Company's commercial tenants requested and received partial rent deferrals during the pandemic (the total deferred amount at March 31, 2022, was \$0.6 million).
+In some cases, the Company restructured rent and other obligations under its leases with its tenants on terms that were less favorable to it than those currently in place.
 Additionally, the outbreak could have a continued material adverse impact on economic and market conditions which may ultimately result in a further decrease in occupancy levels across the Company's portfolio as residents reduce their spending and replacement tenants become harder to find.
-The rapid development and fluidity with which the situation continues to develop, including the rollout of vaccines, precludes any prediction as to the ultimate material adverse impact of the COVID-19 pandemic.
+Despite mitigation of the worst effects of the pandemic, we are still unable to make a prediction as to the ultimate material adverse impact of the COVID-19 pandemic.
 Nevertheless, COVID-19 presents uncertainty and risk with respect to the Company's tenants, which could adversely affect the Company's financial performance.

-The Company's properties have remained open and operational throughout the pandemic.
-The Company is taking the necessary steps to keep employees and tenants safe in compliance with state and local orders, and continues to provide typical services to its residents.
+The Company's properties remained open and operational throughout the pandemic.
+The Company took the necessary steps to keep employees and tenants safe in compliance with state and local orders and has continued to provide typical services to its residents.